-My husband, Craig, and I have two adult children, both living in Denver, Colorado.
-Our empty nest includes two dogs and two cats.
-I spend my volunteer time singing for First United Methodist Church choir, serving as an advisor for the Delta Gamma Sorority and serving as an active sustaining member of the Jr. League of Lubbock.
+Deborah and her husband, Craig, have two adult children, both living in Denver, Colorado.
+They have two dogs and two cats.
+Deborah spends her volunteer time singing for First United Methodist Church choir, serving as an advisor for the Delta Gamma Sorority and serving as an active sustaining member of the Jr. League of Lubbock.

 Born and raised in Lubbock, Lori obtained a degree from the International Business College in 2001 to become a Computerized Office Specialist.
 Before coming to High Point Village, Lori worked at Women’s Protective Services for six years as Project Coordinator.

 Lori has been married to her husband Ezequiel Sr. for over twenty years and they have three adult children together.

 “I strongly believe in the scripture Philippians 4:13.
 ‘I can do all things through Christ which strengtheneth me,’” said Lori.
 “The Villagers show me everyday that anything is possible with or without a disability.”

 As the Administrative Support Specialist, DeNae is the first face the Villagers get to see as they arrive for programming every morning!
 She is also in charge of daily tasks from running multiple errands to managing our donor database.
 DeNae has made a wonderful impact on the lives of our Villagers and their families during her time at High Point Village.

 DeNae is a Lubbock native and attended the University of North Texas.
 In 2015, she helped create the nonprofit organization Lubbock-Con.
 She is very involved in the geek, comic and art communities in West Texas.
 During DeNae’s free time, she loves spending time with her children, dressing up in cosplay, and planning/hosting events all over the city.

 “I feel so blessed to join the community at High Point Village and cannot wait to grow and learn with the Villagers.
 Seeing their smiling faces every morning brings me so much joy!”